How to build a comprehensive B2B content marketing strategy

 • What is their frequency of publishing content?

-ContentStudio gives you a curated list of topics in your industry along with the sentiment analysis of each piece, which helps you estimate the audience’s response to each topic:
+ContentStudio also gives you a curated list of topics in your industry, which helps you estimate the audience’s response to each topic:

-Here, it is best to take out the list of pain points and treat them as potential topics to cover.
-Also, take out a list of what keywords your competitors are targeting.
+It is best to remove the list of pain points and treat them as potential topics to cover.
+Also, remove a list of what keywords your competitors are targeting.

 Let’s now walk you through other ways of planning content topics:

-Google trends is a good place to start looking for which topic is trending and how well it has done over time.
-Here’s what it pulls up for the keyword, content strategy:
+Google Trends is a good place to start looking for which topic is trending and how well it has done over time.

 Here’s one example for the productivity industry: